sagor1155/interview-preparation/docs/java/java.md

 ### Finally Vs System.exit(0)
 - JVM gets exited when `System.exit(0)` code executes.
 - If we use `System.exit(0)` inside try block, then finally block will not execute.
+- Finally block will not execute if JVM crashes

 ### throw vs throws
 **`throw`**